velesnitski/DapperSimpleRepository/README.md

 # DapperSimpleRepository
-Repository pattern implementation with Linq support and fancy syntax.
+Repository based on Dapper with Unit of Work and Linq (via SQLinq) support.